 Committing peer.
 Every peer node in a channel is a committing peer.
 It receives blocks of generated transactions, which are subsequently validated before they are committed to the peer node’s copy of the ledger as an append operation.

 Endorsing peer.
-Every peer with a smart contract can be an endorsing peer if it has a smart contract installed.
+Every peer can be an endorsing peer if it has a smart contract installed.
 However, to actually be an endorsing peer, the smart contract on the peer must be used by a client application to generate a digitally signed transaction response.
 The term endorsing peer is an explicit reference to this fact.

 An endorsement policy for a smart contract identifies the organizations whose peer should digitally sign a generated transaction before it can be accepted onto a committing peer’s copy of the ledger.